CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/develop_your_idea.md

     You only need to clone the repository on your work machine the first time you work on a development for CABLE.
 The subsequent times, you can work from the same copy of the repository.
 To learn more how to prepare for new work after finishing some contribution, please refer to the final steps documentation.

-If you are a member of the CABLE-LSM organisation on GitHub, you can simply **[clone the repository][how_to_clone] locally**.
+If you are a member of the CABLE-LSM organisation on GitHub, you can simply **[clone the repository locally][how_to_clone]**.
 You do not need to create a fork of the GitHub repository.
 To become a member of the CABLE-LSM organisation, please reply on [this issue][new_member]

 ## Create a branch for your issue

 Once you decide to start on an issue, you need two actions on GitHub CABLE's repository:

-1. **[Assign yourself][assign_issue] to the issue.** This indicates to the community you are actively working on the issue.
+1. **[Assign yourself to the issue.][assign_issue]** This indicates to the community you are actively working on the issue.
 You do not need to be the creator of the issue to assign yourself an issue.
 Feel free to work on issues raised by others.
 2. **[Create a branch][create_branch]** on the repository for you to work on.
 This allows you to isolate your work from others' work, thus controlling the changes made to the code in your branch.
+We recommend you create the branch from the issue page on GitHub (see the details linked previously).

 !!! warning "Branch naming convention"